 Continuing with last month's theme of sharing questions and answers from my Ask the Expert chat, here is a two-part question from a reader named Matt.
 I welcome your responses to both Matt's questions and my answers. -- Gina Pera

 1. How do you separate ADHD from the person?
 Because it is neurological, it just doesn't seem possible.
 It would be like separating sexual orientation from a person.

 Boy, that’s a question for the philosophers!
 But I’ll give it a try.
 It’s true that, especially with late-diagnosis adult ADHD, you often hear comments such as “I don’t know if I have ADHD or if I am ADHD.”

 A 30-something man with ADHD recently told me that his personality is the Life of the Party.
-But is that really his personality, I asked him, or is it a behavior developed many years ago because he was unable to follow the many conversational threads at a party?
+But, I asked him, is that really his personality?
+Or, could it be a behavior developed many years ago because he was unable to follow the many conversational threads at a party?